 It needed a little salt but otherwise it was great.
 Next time I will try using some fresh herbs like rosemary or bay leaves and maybe some sliced lemons to add a little more flavor.

 This is life changing I tell you.
 So super awesome I can’t wait to try it again.
+I’m sure you will also declare it the Easiest Ever Slowcooker Rotisserie Chicken too!
 And what I love about it is that I can make this ahead to have ready when we are at the end of a long day.
 And I can use the leftovers to make some chicken noodle soup (or whatever uses shredded chicken).
 Did I say how easy it was?

 Here’s the “recipe” if you want to try it yourself: